pocomane/MiSTer_Batch_Control/Readme.md

 # MiSTer Batch control

-This is a simple command line utility to control the [MiSTer fpga](https://github.com/MiSTer-devel)).
-It main purpose is to load ROM files since this features is not supported by the MiSTer out of the box.
+This is a simple command line utility to control the [MiSTer fpga](https://github.com/MiSTer-devel).
+Its main purpose is to load ROM files since this features is not supported by the MiSTer out of the box.

 # Installation